dip-proto/fastly.js/docs/troubleshooting.md

 **Solution**:

-1. Verify that the request is cacheable:
+1. Verify that the request actually reaches the cache:
-   - GET or HEAD method
-   - No authentication headers
-   - No cookies
+   - `vcl_recv` must return `lookup` for the request (Fastly.JS caches whatever reaches lookup with a positive TTL; the usual conventions of bypassing the cache for POST requests, cookies, or authenticated requests only apply if your VCL implements them)
-   - No query parameters (unless explicitly included in the cache key)
+   - A `return(pass)` anywhere in `vcl_recv` skips the cache entirely
 2. Check the TTL settings in `vcl_fetch`:
    - Ensure that `beresp.ttl` is set to a positive value
    - Verify that `beresp.ttl` is not being overridden elsewhere